terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 The records fetched via this api will have the standard associated metadata fields, e.g., `_key`, `_process_time`,`_ingest_time`, etc...
 See the [metadata section](#metadata) for details about metadata fields.

 ## Usage
-### Example Processor using the elasticsearch reader API
+### Example Processor using the elasticsearch_reader_api
-Custom fetcher
+Example of a Custom fetcher

 Example Job